kgdowney/CalcEngine/README.md

 # CalcEngine

-CalcEngine is a basic app that can...
+CalcEngine is a basic java app that can...
 - Do basic math operations &amp; data arithmetic
 - Can deal with numeric values as words and numbers
 - Accept input from the user as both command line arguments as well as interactively.